Zengő Motorsport: World Touring Car Cup (2018-2022)

 In 2021 they created a 2nd junior team Zengő Motorsport Drivers’ Academy alongside the main team Zengő Motorsport Services KFT, each team had 2 drivers/cars.

 In 2022 they were back to just 1 main 2 driver team.

+Formula 4 CEZ Championship (2025-)

+Zengő Motosport entered the 2025 season of the Formula 4 CEZ Championship with Benett Gáspár as their sole entry for the season.